Legislatures of the United Kingdom

 The legislatures of the United Kingdom are derived from a number of different sources.
-The parliament of the United Kingdom is the supreme legislative body for the United Kingdom and the British overseas territories with Scotland, Wales and Northern Ireland each having their own devolved legislatures.
-Each of the three major jurisdictions of the United Kingdom (England and Wales, Scotland and Northern Ireland) has its own laws and legal system.
+The Parliament of the United Kingdom is the supreme legislative body for the United Kingdom and the British overseas territories with Scotland, Wales and Northern Ireland each having their own devolved legislatures.
+Each of the three major jurisdictions of the United Kingdom (England and Wales, Scotland and Northern Ireland) has its own Laws and legal system.

 United Kingdom legislature

+The Parliament of the United Kingdom can enact primary legislation for the whole of the United Kingdom.
+In addition, the General Synod of the Church of England and the Privy Council can do so in certain limited cases.

 Parliament of the United Kingdom of Great Britain and Northern Ireland

 The Parliament of the United Kingdom of Great Britain and Northern Ireland, commonly known as the UK Parliament, the British Parliament, the Westminster Parliament or "Westminster", is the supreme legislative body for the United Kingdom and for English Law.
 It alone possesses legislative supremacy and thereby ultimate power over all other political bodies in the UK and its territories.
 Its head is the Sovereign of the United Kingdom, currently King Charles III.
 Its seat is the Palace of Westminster in Westminster, London.

-The United Kingdom Legislation may take the form of Acts, passed directly by Parliament, or Statutory Instruments, made under the authority of an Act of Parliament by either a government minister or by the Queen-in-Council.
+The United Kingdom Legislation may take the form of Acts, passed directly by Parliament, or Statutory instruments, made under the authority of an Act of Parliament by either a government minister or by the King-in-Council.
 The latter are generally subject either to parliamentary approval (affirmative procedure) or parliamentary disallowance (negative procedure).
 The majority of Acts considered in the UK are defined as public general acts, or 'Acts of Parliament' as they will have progressed and gained approval as a Bill through both House of Commons and House of Lords, and have gained Royal Assent from the Monarch.

 Local and Personal Acts of Parliament are presented to Parliament as a result of sponsored petitions.
 These are processed through committees to enable relevant or affected parties to challenge or change the proposed Act.
-Prerogative instruments, made by the Sovereign under the royal prerogative are another source of UK-wide legislation..
+Prerogative instruments, made by the Sovereign under the royal prerogative are another source of UK-wide legislation.
 The UK Parliament is responsible for all matters relating to defence and all foreign affairs and relations with international organisations, particularly the United Nations, the Commonwealth and the European Union.

 With there being no devolved legislature in England the UK Parliament is the supreme body for its governance, legislation, public bodies and local government.

 House of Commons

 The House of Commons is the lower house of the Parliament of the United Kingdom.
 It is an elected chamber consisting of 650 members, known as Members of Parliament (MPs).
 They are elected using the first past the post system, in single-member constituencies.
-533 are elected from England, 59 from Scotland, 40 from Wales and 18 from Northern Ireland.
+From the 2024 general election 543 will be elected from England, 57 from Scotland, 32 from Wales and 18 from Northern Ireland.

 The House of Commons is now considered to be the supreme chamber of Parliament.